mixpanel/docs/pages/docs/access-security/single-sign-on/jumpcloud.md

 Make sure to collect your postback URL and successfully claim your domain.

-### Configure the Mixpanel App in Jumpcloud
+### Configure the Mixpanel App in JumpCloud
-Go to Jumpcloud and create a custom application with the following values:
+Go to JumpCloud and create a custom application with the following values:

 SP Entity ID: https://mixpanel.com/security/sso/v2/authorize/